Sarthak1911/react-basics-advanced-concepts/README.md

 - Two different arrays an have the same keys i.e. Keys Must Only Be Unique Among Siblings.
 - If you choose not to assign an explicit key to list items then React will default to using indexes as keys.

+ ## Forms

+ ### Controlled components
+ When an input component value is controlled by component state, then that component is called controlled component.
+ Refer documentation for more info.

+ ## Lifting up state

+ - In React, when a state needs to be shared among multiple components, we perfom a procedure called 'Lifting up state'.
+ - It is basically moving the state up to the closest ancestor who need it.
+ - Then the state values are passed down the children as required using props.